lakkidivinay01/Covid-19_chatbot/README.md

-I used free services in azure to make this bot.
+I used free services in azure to make this bot.QnA maker is a easy and simple to use service.

 For the knowledge base during the creation of QnA service , i used docs(url) from the internet.